|Guide||♦||68 Triplogs||7 Topics|

 Hart Prairie is a potpourri of hiking and mountain biking options.
 Mix and match to suit your desire.

-Hart Prairie Road - FR151 is 9.8 miles long traveling from the south TH at Hwy 180 near MM226 and connecting back to the north TH at Hwy 180 near MM235.
+Hart Prairie Road - FR151 is 9.8 miles long, traveling from the south TH at Hwy 180 near MM226 and connecting back to the north TH at Hwy 180 near MM235.
 Hart Prairie Tank to Crater Lake - Travel past FR151 MM2 and head west on FR9005L about 0.65 miles to the junction with FR9004L and Crater Lake.

-Hart Prairie Preserve, Homestead, and Nature Conservancy - Located between MM4 and MM5 on FR151, the signed driveway continue north to a cluster of buildings within an aspen forest.
+Hart Prairie Preserve, Homestead, and Nature Conservancy - Located between MM4 and MM5 on FR151, the signed driveway continues north to a cluster of buildings within an aspen forest.
 The Nature Conservancy offers free guided nature walks and photography workshops every Sunday from June to October.
 Call 928-774-8892 for more information.

-Fern Mountain Vista - Near FR151 MM5 take the signed foot path to the top of the hill.
+Fern Mountain Vista - Near FR151 MM5 take the signed footpath to the top of the hill.

 Bismarck Lake Elk Preserve via FR627 - Travel past FR151 MM6 and head east on FR627 to the road closure TH.
 Continue east on the old road topping out at an open meadow containing Bismarck Lake.

 There are additional intersecting forest roads along the route I haven't had a chance to explore.
 Some of these can be combined to create loop-back opportunities for endless variety.
-Enjoy
+Enjoy!

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.